E-mini trading do's and don't's

 8. Do not risk more than 5% of your account on a single trade, less is even better.

-9. Do not forget to exercise to stay as mentally agile and relaxed as possible, so use the time between the trades to stretch out or even work out or just rest for a while.
+9. Do not forget to exercise to stay as mentally agile and relaxed as possible, so use the time between the trades to

 10. Do not forget that trading is about making money, so treat it as a business and not as a hobby.